batubyte/PieHack/README.md

 ## Ethical Considerations

-While experimenting and learning with PieHack, it’s crucial to always follow ethical guidelines:

 - **Obtain permission** before attempting any hacking activity.
 - Unauthorized hacking is illegal and unethical.
 - Respect privacy and always conduct security research in a legal, responsible manner.